zakiya-mohamed/Movie-Analysis/README.md

 Code output is shown in the Jupyter notebooks.
 Notebooks where output is saved into system, additional images are attached and can be viewed separately.

+**Note: Code that is adopted from existing code is referenced within the Jupyter notebook (where necessary)